bong-inc/bong-maps/README.md

 gradlew test
 ```

-To generate a test coverage report using [JaCoCo](https://www.eclemma.org/jacoco/), run the following command
+To generate a test coverage report using [JaCoCo](https://www.eclemma.org/jacoco/), run `gradlew test` and then run the following command:

 ```
 gradlew jacocoTestReport